Compiler-CampusMinden/Mini-Python-Builder-2/docs/contributing/structure.md

 - integrated (where necessary, e.g. to build artifacts) via top-level makefile
 - c-runtime: c code, custom makefile
 - builder: java, gradle
+- builder-examples: java, gradle - showcase of builder api (& tests that need to/can be executed manually)